mgeeky/ProtectMyTooling/README.md

 ## Installation

-This tool was designed to work on Windows, as packers are delivered in EXE format.
+**This tool was designed to work on Windows, as most packers natively target that platform.**

-Some features may work however on Linux just fine, nonetheless that support is not provided.
+Some features may work however on Linux just fine, nonetheless that support is not fully tested, please report bugs and issues.

-Installation is simple and pretty much boils down to requirements installation:
+Installation is straightforward:

 ```
 PS C:\ProtectMyTooling> .\install.ps1
-PS C:\ProtectMyTooling> pip install -r requirements.txt
 ```

 For `ScareCrow` packer to run on Windows 10, there needs to be `WSL` installed and `bash.exe` available (in `%PATH%`).